snowman-repos/book/project_managers/README.md

 * Why?
 What are the project objectives?
 How should the project meet user/consumer needs?
 * Who?
 Who is the project owner and why do this need it?
 * What?
 What are we going to do/make?
+* How?
+How are we going to work together to make it happen?
 *